Vexed by VEX tools: Consistency evaluation of container vulnerability scanners: Analysis and Results

-As shown in previous work, generating high-quality SBOMs is challenging.
-In Section ~\ref{tool_conf}, we noted that our tool configurations differ partly based on the input they process, which could possibly contribute to some of the inconsistencies observed.
-To examine this, we carried out an experiment assessing the outcomes of the three tools Grype, Trivy, and DepScan, which accept both container images and SBOMs as inputs.
-The tools were tested using three types of input: \begin{itemize} \item Direct image scanning mode \item Scanning of SBOMs generated by the same tool (referred to as "native" SBOMs) \item Scanning of SBOMs produced by Docker Scout \end{itemize} However, testing DepScan with Docker Scout SBOM input was not possible due to format incompatibility: DepScan supports CycloneDX, whereas Docker Scout produces SBOMs in SPDX format.
-Thus, this experiment phase finally included 8 possible scenarios.
-To quantify similarity, we used the Jaccard index, with the results presented in Table~\ref{tab:different_inputs}.
-Overall, we observed low similarity, even when the same tool was used with different input types.
-The highest similarity score (86.7\%) was recorded for DepScan when comparing direct image scanning to its native SBOM.
-Relatively high similarity (80.3\%) was observed for Trivy and Grype when comparing their direct scanning results to their respective native SBOMs.
-All other tool input combinations yielded significantly lower similarity indices.
+As shown in previous works \cite{SBOM_python2,SBOM_challenges,Balliu_2023}, generating high-quality SBOMs is challenging.
+In Section~\ref{sec:methodology:tool-selection}, we note that the baseline tool configurations differ in the input types they process, which could contribute to the observed inconsistencies.
+To examine this, we perform an experiment that assess the outcomes of the three tools, Grype, Trivy, and DepScan, which accept both container images and SBOMs as input.
+We execute the tools using three types of input on the complete set of vulnerabilities: {\textbf{\arabic{enumi}:}} \begin{inparaenum} \item Direct image scanning mode \item Scanning of SBOMs generated by the same tool (referred to as "native" SBOMs) \item Scanning of SBOMs produced by Docker Scout \end{inparaenum} However, testing DepScan with Docker Scout SBOM input was not possible due to format incompatibility: DepScan supports CycloneDX, whereas Docker Scout produces SBOMs in SPDX format, and converting SBOMs between the two formats is still a challenging task.
+Thus, this experiment includes eight possible scenarios.

+To calculate similarity scores, we use the Jaccard index and receive the results presented in Table \ref{tab:different_inputs}.
+Overall, we observed low similarity even when using the same tool in direct image scanning mode and scanning its native SBOM.
+We observe the highest similarity score (86.7\%) for DepScan when comparing direct image scanning to its native SBOM.

-From these results we see that the challenge is broader than only SBOM quality.
-For SBOMs to be the explaining factor for our previously recorded inconsistency in the results we should receive highly similar or even identical results while scanning the same SBOM with different tools.
-To investigate this question a bit further we also performed the test on the same SBOM for all the tools accepting external SBOMs.
-These results are reported in in Tables ~\ref{tab:trivy_sbom+tool}, ~\ref{tab:grype_sbom+tool}, ~\ref{tab:depscan_sbom+tool}, and ~\ref{tab:scout_sbom+tool} respectively, again with overall low consistencies.
+For SBOMs to be the explaining factor for the low consistency in the tools' results, scanning the same SBOM with different tools should lead to highly similar or even identical results.
+Therefore, we execute all tools accepting external SBOMs on the same SBOM and show the results in Tables \ref{tab:trivy-sbom-tool}, ~\ref{tab:grype-sbom-tool}, ~\ref{tab:depscan-sbom-tool}, and ~\ref{tab:scout-sbom-tool}, respectively, again with overall low consistencies not exceeding 70\% for the best pair performance between Grype and Trivy.
+Our results demonstrate that SBOM quality is not the explanatory factor for the inconsistency of VEX-reports and that the challenge of inconsistent VEX-reports is broader than that.

-\subsection{Affected vulnerabilities}
+\subsection{Affected Vulnerabilities}